 How much are Chelsea Flower Show tickets for 2022?

 Tickets prices for members are from £35.85 and the cost for non-members start at £40.85.

 How to get Chelsea Flower Show tickets for 2022

 Chelsea Flower Show tickets for 2021 are currently available to buy online.

 Some tickets are only available to RHS members, who receive advance entry to the event.

 How do I become an RHS member?

-If you would like to become an RHS member ahead of the Chelsea Flower Show 2021, simply visit the RHS website to sign up now.
+If you would like to become an RHS member to enjoy the Chelsea Flower Show, simply visit the RHS website to sign up now.

 You can enjoy unlimited days out in the RHS' five gardens, exclusive access to shows and expert advice, while helping support its charitable work.

 Individual membership currently costs from £51.75 per year if you pay by Direct Debit or £69 if not.